gentics/cms-oss/README.md

 </p>

-## Why pick Gentics Mesh?
+## Why pick Gentics CMS?

-Gentics Mesh is the platform that holds your content, gives you great APIs to access and modify it, while relieving you from handling permissions, multi-language aspects, search, and much more.
+Gentics CMS is the platform which provides a real WYSIWYG Editor, through which content can be easily edited.
 You can use its modern user interface that makes content editing and administration enjoyable.
 At the same time, we don’t lock you in: You choose the technology and programming language you want to implement your application with.
 You decide whether you want to host it locally or in the cloud.
 We don’t care if you’re a Windows, Linux or Mac guy or girl.
 Also, with its Apache 2.0 license, you are free to use it, modify it and improve it.

-What makes Gentics Mesh special over other headless CMSes is:
+What makes Gentics CMS special over other headless CMSes is:

 * its built-in user management not only covers the admin and editor features, but can also be used for handling access to your application.